PauliusMacernis/prompts/coding/change-request.md

 - [ ] Is security properly handled?
 - [ ] Does style match the existing codebase?
 - [ ] Am I 95%+ confident this is correct?
-- [ ] Did I avoid unnecessary explanations?
+- [ ] Did I avoid unnecessary explanations? (git shows the diff)
 - [ ] Will this introduce any regressions?
+- [ ] Is this one clean committable unit?

 **If any answer is "no" or "unsure" — stop and address it before proceeding.**